snowplow-archive/snowplow.github.com/_posts/2014-05-14-introducing-self-describing-json.md

 As per the `self_desc` JSON Schema definition, note that:

-* The `self` field is required in a self-describing JSON Schema
 * The four fields `vendor`, `name`, `format`, `version` are all required strings
 * No additional fields are allowed within `self`